THE PLATINUM'S GAZE

 "Who are you?"

 "Ah.
-Protective instinct.
-Understandable."
-She lowered her hood—revealing a face marked by ritual scars, thin lines across both cheeks, geometric patterns that glowed faintly.
+Protective instinct, Understandable."
+She lowered her hood, revealing a face marked by ritual scars, thin lines across both cheeks, she then looked up

-"I am Instructor Kang Min-ji.
-Platinum Rank 43.
-I represent Vanguard Academy."
+"I am Instructor Kang Min-ji, Platinum Rank 43, I represent the Vanguard Academy."

 "Platinum-rank entity confirmed," Akasha reported.
 "Power differential: extreme.
 Recommend: extreme caution."